A-Behairi/vue3-prlx/README.md

 app.use(VuePrlx);

 // Or as a directive
-import { VuePrlxDirective } from 'vue-prlx'
+import { VuePrlxDirective } from 'vue3-prlx'

 app.directive('prlx', VuePrlxDirective);
 ```